WrestleMania VIII: Event

-A scheduled match between the British Bulldog and The Berzerker did not take place due to time constraints.
+A scheduled match between the British Bulldog and The Berzerker was cut due to time constraints.

 The opening bout was a tag team match pitting the Beverly Brothers against the Bushwhackers.
 The Bushwhackers won the match by pinfall.
 This was a dark match that did not air on the pay-per-view broadcast.

 The pay-per-view broadcast opened with country music singer Reba McEntire performing "The Star-Spangled Banner".

 The second bout, and the first bout to air on the pay-per-view broadcast, was a Singles match between Shawn Michaels and Tito Santana.
 Michaels won the match by pinfall after reversing a body slam attempt into a body press.

-Following the second bout, the Legion of Doom and their manager Paul Ellering were interviewed by Gene Okerlund).
+Following the second bout, the Legion of Doom and their manager Paul Ellering were interviewed by Gene Okerlund.
 The Legion of Doom were originally supposed to challenge Money Inc for the WWF Tag Team Championship at WrestleMania VIII but due to Hawk being under suspension until after WrestleMania they were replaced in the match by the Natural Disasters.

-The third bout was a singles match between Jake Roberts and the Undertaker.
+The third bout was a singles match between Jake "The Snake" Roberts and the Undertaker.
 The Undertaker won the match by pinfall after giving Roberts a Tombstone Piledriver outside of the ring.

 The fourth bout was a singles match in which WWF Intercontinental Champion Roddy Piper defended his title against Bret Hart.
 Hart defeated Piper by pinfall after reversing Piper's sleeper hold into a pin, thus winning the WWF Intercontinental Championship.

 Following the fourth bout, a pre-recorded interview with Lex Luger aired in which he promoted the World Bodybuilding Federation.

 The fifth bout was an eight-man tag team match pitting Big Boss Man, Jim Duggan, Sgt.
-Slaughter, and Virgil against the Mountie, the Nasty Boys, and Repo Man.
+Slaughter, and Virgil against The Mountie, The Nasty Boys, and Repo Man.
 Family Feud host Ray Combs was a guest ring announcer for the eight-man tag match.
 Big Boss Man, Duggan, Slaughter, and Virgil won the match by pinfall when Jerry Sags accidentally punched Brian Knobbs, enabling Virgil to pin Knobbs.